Leocamarggo/challenge-breto-calcados/README.md

 ## English version:
 ### Objective:

 * Faithfully reproduce provided structure in functional Frontend using HTML5, CSS3 with SASS as base and Javascript.
-In this project i used: HTML, CSS/SASS e jQuery.
+In this project i used: HTML, CSS/SASS and jQuery.

 #### Ps: If you want to test the application just click on the link on the right.